LianZifeng/BrainSeg/README.md

 ***
 # Get started with B-Syn
-We provide a [demo](./BSyn/BSyn/BSyn_Demo.py) script for immediate testing and usage.
+We provide a [demo](./BSyn/BSyn/BSyn_Demo.py) script for immediate testing and usage of our B-Syn module.

 ## 🧪 Quick Start
 First, navigate to the B-Syn source directory: